wphipps5/dia-amyloid/2-dda_nsaf_composite_index_calc/README.md

 **Purpose**

 nsaf-composite-index-calc.py computes quantitative amyloid typing indices from protein-level normalized spectral abundance factor (NSAF) data derived from data-dependent acquisition (DDA) proteomics.
-The script calibrates composite indices using bounded Hill-type transformations that combine:
+The script calibrates composite indices using bounded Hill-type transformations that combine: **(1)** absolute abundance of amyloid precursor proteins **(2) **relative abundance relationships among biologically related proteins

-absolute abundance of amyloid precursor proteins relative abundance relationships among biologically related proteins Indices are computed at the replicate level, aggregated to the case level, and visualized using Type-versus-Other diagnostic plots.
+Indices are computed at the replicate level, aggregated to the case level, and visualized using Type-versus-Other diagnostic plots.
 These continuous scores support conservative interpretation of amyloid subtype classification.

 **Script**